 If you have no internal fans, examine your CPU’s stock cooler.

-The stock cooler is not quite powered through your motherboard the same way the internal fans are, as it receives power from 4 of the 24 pins of the power connector.
+The stock cooler is not quite powered through your motherboard like the internal fans, as it receives power from 4 of the 24 pins of the power connector.

 However, since the CPU stock cooler and the motherboard receive power through the same cable, it makes sense that if the CPU stock cooler isn’t receiving any power, the motherboard isn’t either.